10 Online Scams You Need to Be Aware of—And How to Avoid Them

 The big picture: The Internet, email, and text messaging have given new life to age-old charity scams.
 “These cons watch the headlines very closely,” says Durst, and they quickly set up websites and PayPal accounts to take advantage of people’s kindness and sympathy.
 Durst recalls seeing fake donation websites within days of Michael Jackson’s death, urging fans to contribute to his favorite charities.
 Natural disasters, too, tend to spawn all sorts of fake charities.

 Avoidance maneuver: Donate to real charities on their own websites.
 Find the sites yourself instead of clicking on links in email solicitations; in the wake of the Haiti earthquake, scammers even set up fake Red Cross sites that looked real.
 Genuine aid organizations will accept donations by credit card or check; they won’t ask for wire transfers, bank account information, or Social Security numbers.
 Donations via text message are okay as long as you confirm the number with the organization.
+Knowing how to block emails that are suspicious can also help you protect personal information.

 Love for sale (The cruelest con)